colinweiner111/aca-appgateway-demo/README.md

-# Azure Container Apps Demo with Application Gateway
+# Azure Container Appswith Application Gateway

 A demonstration of Azure Container Apps with Application Gateway WAF, private ACR, and VNET integration.